WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/scope-your-code.md

 ## Scoping code within a function

-In order to fix this, you need to scope your code.
-In JavaScript, you do this by writing it within a function, because they create a _local scope_.
-And, to prevent polluting the global scope with your function's name, you should write your code within an _anonymous_ function.
+In JavaScript, you can scope your code by writing it within a function.
+Functions have "local scope", or a scope that is specific only to that function.
+You can also write an "anonymous function" which will also prevent your function name from being overridden in the global scope.

 Scoped `one.js` code: